Pikuboy/SkyBridge-for-BlueSky/README.md

 You can now use the search tab too.
 Support for third party PDS (tested with eurosky.social)

+You can also filter replies, keywords and repost using the filters.json file.
+You just have to put it at the same location than the db (/app/database) You fill it like in the sample file.
+Link to get the DID is included in the filters.json file.
+After each edit, you need to restart the docker image, it only reads it at start.

 Support is still incomplete and I don't intend to do more.
 This repo will become private once Phoenix is released.

 I managed to make it run on my Synology NAS but it seems to work only with Ivory (tested with Mastodon official app and Icecube but doesn't work; maybe an issue with the way I installed it).